kpreisser/AsyncReaderWriterLockSlim/README.md

-The lock provides synchronous `Enter...()` methods for the different lock modes that block until the lock has been acquired, and asynchronous `Enter...Async()` methods that "asynchronously block" by returning a [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) that will complete once the lock has been acquired.
+The lock provides synchronous `Enter...()` methods for the different lock modes that block until the lock has been acquired, and asynchronous `Enter...Async()` methods that "block asynchronously" by returning a [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) that will complete once the lock has been acquired.